What you need to know about the flu shot

-According to the Centers for Disease Control, almost everyone age 6 months and up, especially children younger than 5, adults 65 and older, pregnant women and anyone with a weakened immune system or chronic condition (like asthma).
+According to the Centers for Disease Control, almost everyone age 6 months and up, especially children younger than 5, adults 65 and older, pregnant women and anyone with a weakened immune system or chronic condition (like COPD or congestive heart failure).

 Even healthy people should get the shot